ISP Metrics & Limitations

 - With certain technologies (e.g., fixed wireless and satellite), it's genuinely difficult for providers to estimate speeds.
 Further, characteristics of a specific setup (e.g., antenna angle, satellite dish position, obstacle presence, building material) can significantly affect speeds delivered.

-- Speeds short of 25/3 Mbps aren't reported precisely.
-Instead, these services are bucketed as either short of 10/1 Mbps or at least 10/1 Mbps but short of 25/3 Mbps.
+- The FCC does not precisely collect speed data for services falling short of 25/3 Mbps.
+These services are bucketed as either short of 10/1 Mbps or at least 10/1 Mbps but short of 25/3 Mbps.

 Technology